Bert Lahr: Early life, family and education

-Lahr was born as Irving Lahrheim on August 13, 1895, at First Avenue and 81st Street, in the Yorkville section of Upper East Side of Manhattan, New York City.
-He was the son of Jacob Lahrheim (1870–1947), an upholsterer, and Augusta Bessen (1871–1932), daughter of Mildred Bessen (1844–1911) and Edward H Bessen (1841–1902).
+Lahr was born Irving Lahrheim on August 13, 1895, at First Avenue and 81st Street, in the Yorkville section of Upper East Side of Manhattan, New York City.
+He was the son of Jacob Lahrheim (1870–1947), an upholsterer, and Augusta Bessen (1871–1932), daughter of Mildred Bessen (1844–1911) and Edward H. Bessen (1841–1902).
 His parents were German-Jewish immigrants.

 He attended P.S.
 77 and Morris High School, although he left school at age 15.

 Lahr later served in the U.S. Navy during World War I as a seaman second class.

 Stage career

 Lahr began performing in minor parts on vaudeville stages at age 14.
 He quit school at age 15 to join a juvenile vaudeville act.
 He eventually received top billing, working for the Columbia Amusement Company.
 In 1927, he debuted on Broadway in Harry Delmar's Revels on November 28, 1927.
 He played to packed houses, performing classic routines such as "The Song of the Woodman" (which he reprised in the film Merry-Go-Round of 1938).
 Lahr's first major success in a stage musical was playing the prizefighter hero of Hold Everything!
 (1928–29).
 Other musicals followed, notably Flying High (1930), Florenz Ziegfeld's Hot-Cha!
 (1932), and The Show is On (1936) in which he co-starred with Beatrice Lillie.
 In 1939, he co-starred as Louis Blore alongside Ethel Merman in the Broadway production of DuBarry Was a Lady, receiving acclaim.

+Among his numerous Broadway roles, Lahr starred as Skid in the Broadway revival of Burlesque from 1946 to 1948 and played several roles, including Queen Victoria, in the original Broadway musical Two on the Aisle from 1951 to 1952.